Advance-Technologies-Foundation/clio/clio/Commands.md

   - [Clone environment](#clone-environment)
   - [Healthcheck](#healthcheck)

 Environment is the set of configuration options.
 It consist of name, Creatio application URL, login, and password.
+See [Environment options](#environment-options) for list of all options.

 ## Create/Update an environment